← Back to the Academy Logout from Alpaca Access

 • Crias born January-March at highest risk

-• Dark-skinned animals more vulnerable
+• Dark-fleeced animals more vulnerable

 • Housed animals need extra supplementation

-Supplementation Protocol
+Supplementation protocol

-• Injectable 'Hipravit': 2ml adults, 1ml crias
+• Injectable Hipravit: 2ml adults, 1ml crias

 • Subcutaneous injection every 6-8 weeks